IBM/openapi-validator/README.md

 <td width=25%><b>Default</b></td>
 </tr>
 <tr>
-<td>The <code>produceImpactScore</code> configuration property corresponds to the <code>-q</code>/<code>--impact-score</code> command-line option.
+<td>The <code>produceImpactScore</code> configuration property corresponds to the
-If set to true, the validator will, in addition to reporting individual rule violations, use the rule violation data to produce
-API impact scores based on the categories of usability, security, robustness, and cost of evolution.
+<code>-q</code>/<code>--impact-score</code> command-line option.
+If set to true,
+the validator will, in addition to reporting individual rule violations, use the rule violation data to produce API impact scores based on the categories of usability, security, robustness, and cost of evolution.
 By default, the data demonstrating how the scores are calculated from each rule is displayed.
 If this option is combined with the "summary only" configuration option, only the categorized impact scores are displayed.
+These scores are useful for "Automated Quality Screening".
+See [this documentation](docs/automated-quality-screening.md) for more information about the purpose of these scores and how they are computed.
 </td>
 <td><code>false</code></td>
 </tr>